USS Maine (1890): Launching and delay

-Maine was launched on 18 November 1889, sponsored by Alice Tracey Wilmerding, the granddaughter of Navy Secretary Benjamin F. Tracy.
+Maine was launched on 18 November 1890, sponsored by Alice Tracy Wilmerding, the granddaughter of Navy Secretary Benjamin F. Tracy.
 Not long afterwards, a reporter wrote for Marine Engineer and Naval Architect magazine, "it cannot be denied that the navy of the United States is making rapid strides towards taking a credible position among the navies of the world, and the launch of the new armoured battleship Maine from the Brooklyn Navy Yard ... has added a most powerful unit to the United States fleet of turret ships."
 In his 1890 annual report to congress, the Secretary of the Navy wrote, "the Maine ... stands in a class by herself" and expected the ship to be commissioned by July 1892.

 A three-year delay ensued, while the shipyard waited for nickel steel plates for Maine's armor.
 Bethlehem Steel had promised the navy 300 tons per month by December 1889 and had ordered heavy castings and forging presses from the British firm of Armstrong Whitworth in 1886 to fulfil its contract.
 This equipment did not arrive until 1889, pushing back Bethlehem's timetable.
 In response, Navy Secretary Benjamin Tracy secured a second contractor, the newly expanded Homestead mill of Carnegie, Phipps & Company.
 In November 1890, Tracy and Andrew Carnegie signed a contract for Homestead to supply 6000 tons of nickel steel.
 Homestead was, what author Paul Krause calls, "the last union stronghold in the steel mills of the Pittsburgh district."
 The mill had already weathered one strike in 1882 and a lockout in 1889 in an effort to break the union there.
 Less than two years later, came the Homestead Strike of 1892, one of the largest, most serious disputes in U.S. labor history.

-A photo of the christening shows Mrs. Wilmerding striking the bow near the plimsoll line depth of 13 which lead to many comments (much later of course) that the ship was "unlucky" from the launching.
+A photo of the christening shows Wilmerding striking the bow near the plimsoll line depth of 13, which caused speculation that the ship was "unlucky" from the launching.

 Operations

 Maine was commissioned on 17 September 1895, under the command of Captain Arent S. Crowninshield.
 On 5 November 1895, Maine steamed to Sandy Hook Bay, New Jersey.
 She anchored there two days, then proceeded to Newport, Rhode Island, for fitting out and test firing of her torpedoes.
 After a trip, later that month, to Portland, Maine, she reported to the North Atlantic Squadron for operations, training maneuvers and fleet exercises.
-Maine spent her active career with the North Atlantic Squadron, operating from Norfolk, Virginia along the East Coast of the United States and the Caribbean.
+Maine spent her active career with the North Atlantic Squadron, operating from Norfolk, Virginia, along the East Coast of the United States and the Caribbean.
 On 10 April 1897, Captain Charles Dwight Sigsbee relieved Captain Crowninshield as commander of Maine.